Particular/docs.particular.net/persistence/nhibernate/index.md

 The table schema is different.

-Sagas: NHibernate stores sagasas a table structure where with SQL Persistence is storing saga state as  a JSON BLOB stored more like a key/value store.
+*Sagas*: NHibernate stores sagas as a table structure while SQL Persistence stores saga state as a JSON BLOB, similar to a key/value store.
 Each saga type has its own table or table structure for both NHibernate and SQL Persistence.

 *Subscriptions*: NHibernate has a single table named `Subscription` where subscriptions are stored while with SQL Persistence, each logical publisher endpoint has its own subscription table, `<endpoint_name>_SubscriptionData`.